benshope/app_engine_cms/README.md

 ## App Engine CMS (Under Construction)

 I love Wordpress, but it has limitations.
-Google App Engine CMS is a re-thinking of the simple CMS - built fast, flexible, and scalable.
+App Engine CMS is a re-thinking of the simple CMS - built fast, flexible, and scalable.

 For basic websites, this CMS will save Developers the time they would spend construcing things like pages, posts, users, comments, and a contact form.